-The Health Science Program requires the completion of 23 hours in the Health Science Core, and an additional 18 hours in one focused, concentration of courses in either Health Promotion or Professional/Clinical Preparation.
-The creation of a Health Science Major would prepare students for both graduate programs in the health sciences or entry level positions in the health promotion professions including: Health Maintenance Organizations, Hospitals, Public and Private Clinics, Voluntary Health Agencies, Health Departments, Secondary Schools, or Business and Industry.
-Advisor, Dr. Brett Stone
+The successful Health Science graduate will be able to empower communities to achieve optimal health and is an advocate for health promotion.
+The Health Science Major requires the completion of 30 hours in the core, and an additional 10 hours in a focused concentration.
+The Health Science Major prepares students for both graduate programs in the health sciences or positions in health professions including: Health Maintenance Organizations, Hospitals, Public and Private Clinics, Voluntary Health Agencies, Health Departments, Secondary Schools, or Business and Industry.